 Call for Submissions

-As the Co-Editor in Chief of the Chicana/o-Latina/o Law Review (CLLR) at UCLA School of Law, I invite scholars, graduate students and practitioners to submit manuscripts for our upcoming volumes.
+The Chicanx-Latinx Law Review at UCLA School of Law invites scholars, graduate students and practitioners to submit manuscripts for our upcoming volumes.

 Interested scholars should submit manuscripts directly to us at firstname.lastname@example.org.
 Submissions will be accepted on a rolling basis.

-While there is no strict guideline as to what CLLR publishes, articles or comments should address how law shapes the experiences of the Latina/o and other marginalized communities.
+While there are no strict guidelines as to what CLLR publishes, articles or comments should address how law shapes the experiences of the Latina/o and other marginalized communities.
 For a look at what CLLR has published in the past and our current volume, visit our site.

 Thank you for your interest, and we look forward to reading your submissions.